01 of 07

 As long as your bracelet and ring have a little slack, making it the length that you measure should be possible.
 When you close your hand, the chain will tighten up – so the connection cannot be tight, or it will restrict the mobility of your hand or break.

 We used small turquoise heishi beads connected with wire wrapped loops to form the connector chain.
 If you know how to make wire wrapped loops, there is a quick way to make wire wrap bead chain by using an assembly line process.Continue to 6 of 7 below.

 When the chain connector is the correct length, connect it to the chainring using the jump ring.
 Once you try it on, you may find that it is still a little too big.
 It is pretty easy to remove a link or two from the ring or bracelet to make it smaller - not so easy to go in the other direction depending on your design and chain choices.

-In my case, the ring was a little large, so I opened the jump ring, moved it over one link and found it worked better.
-Once I was sure, I snipped off the extra chain link.Continue to 7 of 7 below.
+In our case, the ring was a little large, so we opened the jump ring, moved it over one link and found it worked better.
+Once we were sure, we snipped off the extra chain link.Continue to 7 of 7 below.

 07 of 07